sidekickDan/rpg_mysteries/cases/001 The Clock Maker's Last Appointment/case-001-the-clockmakers-last-appointment-master.md

 # Player Setup

-Before active investigation begins, ask the player to choose:
+Before active investigation begins, present a clear welcome screen and ask the player to choose only:

 1. **Difficulty:** Easy, Medium, Hard, or Expert
-2. **Assistance:** Guided, Balanced, or Strict Detective Mode
-3. **Optional tone:** Cozy, Serious, Dramatic, Witty, Atmospheric, Formal, Lighthearted, Clean Noir-inspired, or Default

-If the player says "Let's begin" without choosing, use:

-- Difficulty: Medium
+For public/social-media usability, do not require assistance level or tone before play begins.

+Default settings:

+- **Difficulty:** Medium, if the player does not choose
-- Assistance: Balanced
+- **Assistance:** Balanced
-- Tone: Default
+- **Tone:** Cozy, atmospheric, lightly dramatic

+During play, the player may optionally say:

+- "Make it more guided" for more help and clearer summaries.
+- "Strict Detective Mode" for fewer hints and less hand-holding.
+- "Make the tone more [witty/serious/formal/etc.]" to adjust presentation style.

 Do not ask the player to customize the case.
 The case facts are fixed.